Atifkhan2002/AgriCare-AI/README.md

 - API keys are stored securely using environment variables.
 - Sensitive credentials are never committed to GitHub.
-- User analysis history is stored locally within the browser.
+- User preferences and analysis history are stored locally in the browser.
 - No personal information is collected or stored.

 ---